Does a 401(k) Loan Make Sense for You?

 But what happens when you feel the urge to access some of your retirement savings through a 401(k) loan?

 If you are trying to balance the need to pay your current bills with the desire to save for the future, it may feel like prioritizing saving versus paying off debt is a significant challenge.
-Your vested 401(k) balance is your money, and it can seem quite tempting to access your retirement savings through a 401(k) loan to pay down debts, purchase a home, or pay for “life happens” moments.
-According to the Employee Benefit Research Institute (EBRI) 20 percent of all retirement plan participants who were eligible for 401(k) loans had outstanding loans against their 401(k) plan accounts at the end of 2014.
+Your vested 401(k) balance is your money which makes the desire to access those funds tempting.
+During good and bad financial times it is possible to access your retirement savings through a 401(k) loan to pay down debts, purchase a home, or pay for “life happens” moments.
+According to the Employee Benefit Research Institute (EBRI), 20% of all retirement plan participants who were eligible for 401(k) loans had outstanding loans against their 401(k) plan accounts as of the end of 2014.

 Your interest rates are generally lower than what you will find with other personal loans and most credit cards.
 Most 401(k) loans have relatively low-interest rates and they are often linked to the Wall Street Journal prime rate (3.5% as of July 2016).
 When you put this low-interest rate side-by-side with the average credit card interest rate of around 15% you have the potential to see significantly lower costs of borrowing.
 Another benefit is that you are paying interest to yourself and those payments go back into your own account.

 Your 401(k) loan could become a future tax headache.
 You could end up owing taxes and penalties if you leave your employer and default on the loan.
 This is perhaps the most significant risk of taking a 401(k) plan loan.
 Use caution if there is any chance you will still owe money when you leave your job.
-In most cases, any outstanding loan balance that you don’t pay back within 60 days is considered a withdrawal and subject to taxes and possibly a 10% penalty if you’re under age 59 1/2.
+Tax reform changes have made potential tax implications slightly less risk.
+With the old tax laws, any outstanding loan balance that you don’t pay back within 60 days is considered a withdrawal and subject to taxes and possibly a 10% penalty if you’re under age 59 1/2.
+Beginning in 2018, the 401(k) repayment period was extended until the due date of your federal income tax return, including extensions, for loans treated as distributions after December 31, 2017.

 If you are unable to avoid the temptation to carry a balance on your credit card use you may end up with more debt.
 Most financial planners warn people about the potential dangers of 401(k) loans when they are being used as a quick fix for bigger money management or debt problems.
 I’ve witnessed way too often the struggles people endure when their credit card and consumer debt issues become compounded by income tax problems as a result of defaulting on a 401(k) loan.
 I’ve also witnessed people create an effective plan to use their retirement plan loans to consolidate debt lose focus and end up with more debt than when they started due to credit card balances and other debt issues.